larahfelipe/tronbridge/README.md

     "signingKey": <ORIGIN_PRIVATE_KEY>
   }

-  P.S:
+  Caption:
     1. <AMOUNT> [NUMBER] is the amount of resource that will be staked (*);
     2. <ORIGIN_ADDRESS> [STRING] is the origin address of the transaction;
     3. <CONTRACT_TYPE> [STRING] is the type of contract that will be performed, it can be "FREEZE_CONTRACT" or "UNFREEZE_CONTRACT";
     4. <RESOURCE_TYPE> [STRING] is the type of resource that will be staked, it can be "BANDWIDTH" or "ENERGY";
     5. <ORIGIN_PRIVATE_KEY> [STRING] is the private key of the origin address, it will be used to sign the transaction.

     * The amount should be provided without multiplying by decimals, use the actual amount as it is.

---
+==

 If you wanna contribute to this project, please feel free to fork it and open a PR.
 ```